Kayli/logspub/death.md

     - impossibility of obtaining consent from the human who will be brought into existence

+## organizations

+- santhara (sallekhana)
+  - religious practice of voluntarily fasting to death by gradually reducing the intake of food and liquids
+  - it is not considered as a suicide by Jain scholars because it is not an act of passion, nor does it deploy poisons or weapons.
+After the sallekhana vow, the ritual preparation and practice can extend into years.
+  - one should know how to die, that is one should die like a man, not like a beast, bellowing and panting and making vain efforts to avoid the unavoidable
+  - however, actual videos on youtube depict experience looking more like a theatrical torture performance rather than peaceful death

-## exit international
+- exit international
+  - international non-profit organisation advocating legalisation of voluntary euthanasia and assisted suicide
+  - recommended ways
+    - nembutal
+      - pill or liquid form
+      - can be sourced from mexico, peru, china
     - euthanasia device
-  - was invented by Philip Nitschke in 2008.
+      - was invented by philip nitschke in 2008
       - it uses a canister of nitrogen, a plastic suicide bag, and a plastic tube with one end attached to the gas canister and the other fixed inside the bag by a tie held by adhesive tape

+## misonceptions

+- overdosing sleeping pills will cause death
+  - in most western countries there are now no medically prescribed barbiturate sleeping tablets
+  - what remains in the public consciousness, however, is the belief that an overdose of sleeping tablets - any sleeping tablet - will cause death.
+This misconception leads to many failed suicide attempts as elderly or seriously ill people often stockpile, then take, large numbers of modern, non-lethal sleeping tablets